 About The DIR® Model

 The Developmental, Individual Difference, Relationship-based (DIR®) Model is a comprehensive interdisciplinary approach developed by Dr. Stanley Greenspan.
-The model addresses all areas of a child’s development with emphasis on his ability to communicate with and relate to others.
-Building a strong relationship with the child is the foundation of the model because a child must first be emotionally attached to the people in his life and have meaningful interaction with them in order to develop cognitively and emotionally.
-Thus, the philosophy of the DIR® Model is that learning does not happen independently from emotional development but together with it.
+The model addresses all areas of a child’s development, with an emphasis on their ability to communicate with and relate to others.
+Building a strong relationship with the child is the foundation of the model, because a child must first be emotionally attached to the people in their life and have meaningful interaction with them in order to develop cognitively and emotionally.
+The philosophy of the DIR® Model is that learning does not happen independently of emotional development, but rather, in cooperation with it.

 Benefits of The DIR® Model

 DIR®/Floortime has the strongest research of any intervention to support its effectiveness in improving the core challenges of autism including relating, interacting and communicating while decreasing caregiver stress and improving parent-child relationships.